mnoukhov/tiny-aha-moment/README.md

 Implementation of DeepSeek R1-zero style training with:

-- Single 80G GPU
+- Single 80G GPU (and also multi-GPU)
 - No RL Library
-- 3B Base Model
+- 3B Base Model (and also 7B models)
 - Full Parameter Tuning
 - Efficient (less than 10h)
+- Up to 32K context size for 3B model with multi-GPU (or 16K context size for 7B model)

+## News
+- **May 2025**: Added multi-GPU support for faster training and 7B models
+- **May 2025**: Added VinePPO episode generation

 Inspired by [TinyZero](https://github.com/Jiayi-Pan/TinyZero) and [Mini-R1](https://www.philschmid.de/mini-deepseek-r1), but designed to be much **simpler**, **cleaner**, and **faster**, with every line of code visible and understandable.